 - Why should they care?

 Identifying audience characteristics up front—and, more specifically, what they’re searching for—are important drivers for online storytelling.
 At Mightybytes, during discovery workshops, we use personas to define target users and run our clients through a series of exercises to align their business goals with target user needs.
 This helps everyone more clearly understand project goals and strengthens our collective understanding of what success looks like.
-These personas can also be used to drive which stories we tell and how we tell them.
+These personas can also drive which stories we tell and how we tell them.

 So, what does this have to do with good storytelling?
 Knowing who you’re writing for will reduce your risk of missing the mark with any story you tell.
-It will help you better understand if the story you want to tell is the story your audience needs right now.
+It will also help you better understand if the story you want to tell is the story your audience needs right now.